dougeby/IntuneDocs/InTuneDocs/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-2.md

 	- **Register.com users**: Follow the [step-by-step instructions](https://support.office.com/article/Create-DNS-records-at-Register-com-for-Office-365-55bd8c38-3316-48ae-a368-4959b2c1684e#BKMK_verify) to create the TXT record.

 	> [!TIP]
-	> Make sure to create a DNS alias (CNAME) for [Windows devices enrollment](/Intune/deploy-use/set-up-windows-phone-management-with-microsoft-intune), while making changes in your DNS hosting provider.
+	> Make sure to create a DNS alias /intune-classic/deploy-use/set-up-windows-phone-management-with-microsoft-intune), while making changes in your DNS hosting provider.

 The steps to add and verify a custom domain can also be [performed in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-add-domain/).